denten-books/plain-text/0-intro.md

 them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
 Computational poetics empower the reader to resist hard-wired models of machine-bound interpretation.
-Yet today, resistance remains the purview of the few.
+Yet today, resistance remains the domain of the few.
 Plain text channels itinerant streams of data back into the tidal pools of human agency and comprehension for all.
 There, code can become intelligible for the very subjects whose loss Foucault and Kittler lament.[^ln-lament] Only in such